<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 The day starts early with a transfer to Ravello.
 We’ll explore the town and tour the amazing park of Villa Cimbrone, which boasts one of the best views in all of the Amalfi Coast.

-Today’s hike takes us inland to an Amalfi Coast that you probably haven’t imagined, but that is filled with agricultural history (which means food and wine).
+Today’s hike takes us inland to a part of the Amalfi Coast that you probably haven’t imagined, but that is filled with agricultural history (which means food and wine).
 We’ll take a secondary path and enter the Tramonti Valley, which is now considered the wine production capital of the area and is also a hiker’s paradise, with an interesting network of trails from the mountains that connect the 13 hamlets of which Tramonti is comprised.
 Our hike will take us to a winery that prides itself on having pre-phylloxera vines that are over 250 years old.
 Lunch will be an unforgettable experience where we pair local delicacies with autochthonous grapes, a dive into the true essence of the Mediterranean Diet.

 Back in Amalfi you’ll have some free time before dinner.
 We highly suggest a visit to the old mill and paper museum where you can learn about the traditional way of making paper and why it was important to this area.